Cooper–Church Amendment

 The Cooper–Church Amendment was introduced in the United States Senate during the Vietnam War.
 The amendment sought to cut off all funding to American war efforts in Cambodia.
 Its proposal was the first time that Congress had restricted the deployment of troops during a war against the wishes of the president.

 Background and congressional action

-The amendment was presented by Senators John Sherman Cooper (Republican – Kentucky) and Frank Church (Democrat – Idaho) and attached to a major bill, the Foreign Military Sales Act of 1971.
+The amendment was presented by Senators John Sherman Cooper (R–KY) and Frank Church (D–ID) and attached to a major bill, the Foreign Military Sales Act of 1971.
 The proposal was introduced in response to the recent Cambodian Incursion, including Operations Binh Tay 1/Tame the West and Freedom Deal.
 Senators Church and Cooper were several of the first politicians to begin openly and adamantly opposing the war in Vietnam.
 Their amendment sought to: